What every parent should know about Crying It Out

 out again.

-This is something that may continue through childhood and even later on
+This can become a very serious sleep issue that may continue through childhood and even later on

 as an adult.

-I personally never advise crying it out as I strongly believe and have
+I personally do not advise crying it out as I strongly believe it is not

 These may require a bit more patience